Our History

 Shop the Nook

 The Nook is a charity boutique operated by St. Francis House.
-The Nook sells “twice-loved” treasures at low prices in person at our Main Street location or in our online store.
+The Nook sells “twice-loved” treasures at low prices in person at our Main Street location.